-This holiday season, we challenge each of you to find at least one meaningful way to give back to our community.
+This holiday season, we challenge each of you to find at least one meaningful way to get your New Orleans children involved in community service.
 To make it even easier, we’ve compiled some ideas for you!

 Ways to Give Back in New Orleans this Holiday Season

 Did you know that one in eight people in Louisiana struggles with hunger?
 Unfortunately, hunger in South Louisiana is a very real problem facing many families.
 But the good news is that with every $1 donated, Second Harvest can provide the equivalent of four meals. $0.97 of every $1 donated goes directly to programs that feed the hungry.
 If you are short on time, it is quite simple to donate to this cause, though we’d recommend asking your children to each save towards this goal or somehow be intentional so that they recognize the cause your family has chosen and why.
 It would also be easy to take the children on a shopping trip to the store and then visit one of their warehouses to deliver the items in person.
 Second Harvest also has many volunteer shifts available, which could be a great way to engage your older children in this important cause.